andrykonchin/andrykonchin.github.io/_posts/2019-12-18-hidden-sql-queries-in-rails-en.markdown

 SHOW max_identifier_length
 ```

-The `max_identifier_length` option is read-only and contains the maximum
+The `max_identifier_length` option is a read-only setting that specifies
-length of table and column names.
-It's initialized on the Postgres compilation step and by default is 63 bytes.
+the maximum length allowed for table and column names.
+It is set during
+the compilation of PostgreSQL and has a default value of 63 bytes.

 ```
  max_identifier_length